wazuh/wazuh-documentation/source/packaging/generate-wazuh-kibana-app.rst

       -c, --checksum <path>     [Optional] Generate checksum
       -h, --help                Show this help.

-Below, you will find some examples of how to build Kibana App packages.
+Below, you will find some examples of how to build Wazuh Kibana plugin packages.

 .. code-block:: console

   # ./generate_wazuh_app.sh -b v3.11.0-7.4.0 -s /wazuh-app -r 1

-This will generate a Kibana app package for Wazuh 3.11.0 and ELK 7.4.0 with revision 1 and store it in /wazuh-app.
+This will generate a Wazuh Kibana plugin package for Wazuh 3.11.0 and ELK 7.4.0 with revision 1 and store it in /wazuh-app.

 .. code-block:: console

   # ./generate_wazuh_app.sh -b v3.11.0-7.4.0 -s /wazuh-app -r 1 -c

-This will generate a Kibana app package for Wazuh 3.11.0 and ELK 7.4.0 with revision 1, the sha512 checksum and store them in /wazuh-app .
+This will generate a Wazuh Kibana plugin package for Wazuh 3.11.0 and ELK 7.4.0 with revision 1, the sha512 checksum and store them in /wazuh-app .

 Remember that the branch or tag for the script has to come from our wazuh-kibana-app repository.